simonw/datasette-app-support/README.md

 ```
 Impors a CSV or TSV file into the default `/temporary` in-memory database.
 Used by the "Open CSV/TSV..." menu option.

-Returns HTTP 200 status with `{"ok": True, "path": "/temporary/file"}` if it works, 400 with an `"error"` JSON string message if it fails.
+Returns HTTP 200 status with `{"ok": True, "path": "/temporary/file"}` if it works, 400 or 500 with an `"error"` JSON string message if it fails.

 ## Development